doritoes/iploc8.com/4_ECS.md

       - Click **Create**
 4. Click on the new service you created, then click **Update service**
     - Under Load balancing set *Health check grace period* to **240** seconds
     - This container by design takes a long time to start up.
-It downloads and imports data file from external sources.
+It downloads and imports data files from external sources.
 Without this change, the container will be terminated before it has a chance to come up and show "healthy".
     - Check **Force new deployment**
     - Click **Update**
 5. Click the refresh buttons and look for
     - The cluster to show active, Active 1, Running 1
-    - The service section will show the the container health and status
+    - The service section will show the container health and status
     - If the status running but the status is *Unhealthy*, check your health check settings

 ## Test the container